 Regarding corruption, uisa, through its Compliance area, monitors risks through the following controls: integrity assessment of each of the suppliers and business partners; reports received by the Whistleblowing Channel; annual declaration of conflict of interests for senior management and administrative employees; evaluation of donations and sponsorships; as well as monitoring of compliance with the previously mentioned policies relating to the topic.
 As provided for in the Donations and Sponsorship Policy, uisa prohibits political and partisan contributions.
 GRI 415-1 uisa's commitments are communicated to employees through the Code of Ethics and Conduct, which addresses all topics.
 All employees, at all hierarchical levels, must adhere to the document, as well as receive periodic training.
 Outsourced employees receive the same training as direct employees.
-As for suppliers, uisa adopts the Code of Conduct for Partners and Suppliers, who adhere to the document even before signing the contract. ^{GRI 2-24}
+As for suppliers, uisa adopts the Code of Conduct for Partners and Suppliers, who adhere to the document even before signing the contract.
+GRI 2-24

 To implement commitments in the Company and in the value chain, each hierarchical level assumes responsibilities.
 The Board of Directors analyzes and approves policies and supports their effective implementation.
 The Executive Board is responsible for complying with, executing the rites of policies and processes for monitoring and compliance.
 Managers, supervisors, coordinators, and leaders must encourage and enhance awareness, involvement and participation.
-The People and Culture and Compliance areas message are responsible for developing training and implementing it.
-All are subject to due compliance. ^{GRI 2-24} uisa is associated with BioInd^{MT} - Bioenergy Industries of Mato Grosso, UDOP - National Bioenergy Union, ABRASCA - Brazilian Association of Public Companies and UNICA - Sugarcane and Bioenergy Industry Union.
-The president of uisa's Board of Directors, José Arimatea de Angelo Calsaverini, holds the position of administrative director at BioInd^{MT.}
+The People and Culture and Compliance areas uisa contributes to sustainable development and inclusive growth, are responsible for developing training and implementing it.

+All are subject to due compliance.
+GRI 2-24